Cheese Country Scenic Drive – Monroe to New Glarus, Wisconsin

 While a little off the main route of our official Cheese Country Scenic Drive, a detour north of Monroe, on Hwy 69, to New Glarus, Wisconsin, America’s Little Switzerland, is worthwhile for its Swiss history and more award-winning cheese and one of the nations premier craft breweries.

 Visiting New Glarus, Wisconsin

 While Monroe is steeped in Swiss Heritage, New Glarus (16 miles north via Highway 69) stakes the claim as America’s Little Switzerland, founded in 1845 by approximately 100 swiss immigrants.
 In the lower level of the historic (1853) New Glarus Hotel, the Edelweiss Cheese Factory has its factory store offers a selection of their award-winning cheeses.
-Of all the cheese shops we’ve visited, this one was the most modest in size and offerings but is not to missed by a cheese aficionado.
-Despite smaller size, in addition to the cheese are a selection of wines, sausages, local beers, crackers, and other gift items, plus a small sidewalk café where you can enjoy your deli purchase with glass of wine or stein of beer.
 Across the street at Maple Leaf Cheese and Chocolate Haus you’ll find a even broader array of cheese and goodies.
-Down the street, Brenda’s Blumenladen unique fashion apparel, floral, garden and home shop is not to be missed.
-Also be sure to stop in the New Glarus Bakery (doing business here since 1910) for some Swiss and German pastries, breads, cookies, or dessert items.
-Several other interesting shops, boutiques, pubs and restaurants are within walking distance of downtown.
+Within two walking blocks there are several more interesting pubs, shops, and boutiques.
 Like Monroe, the Swiss Heritage has been well preserved in its buildings and structures.